Parenting Tips 9 min read

 A: Authoritative sources include the World Health Organization (WHO), UNICEF, and your local Ministry of Health or pediatric associations.
 (Consider linking to a relevant internal article on child wellness if available).

-• Mild and Temporary Side Effects: Be aware that minor side effects like temporary nausea or mild stomach discomfort can occur but usually pass quickly.
+• Mild and temporary side effects: Be aware that minor side effects like temporary nausea or mild stomach discomfort can occur but usually pass quickly.

 Read about WHO Recommendations